A Book Review

-Tom’s website at meaningfulworkplace.com (not to be confused with my website at meaningfulwork.com), includes descriptions and examples, and tips on how to bring the keys alive.
-There are check-the-box assessments for both your workplace and yourself.
-You can even order a 16-page evaluation kit that combines organizational and personal assessment tools for uncovering improvement opportunities in your workplace.
+BetterWorkPlaceNow.Com includes descriptions and examples and tips on how to bring the keys alive.
+There are online, check-the-box assessments for both your workplace and your self.
+You can even order a 16-page evaluation kit that combines the organizational and personal assessment tools for uncovering improvement opportunities in your workplace.
 I especially liked the “Laugh and Learn” section on humorous happenings in the workplace and the “Awful and Awesome Boss Halls of Fame.”

 It is especially tough in economic hard times to keep from retrenching into old repressive models of workplace organization and behavior.
 Fear drives us to rely on the familiar, rather than try something new.
 But we desperately need to keep looking at the long-term picture and realize that the America we all long for is a society of tolerance, mutual appreciation, and deeply meaningful personal, communal, and workplace lives.